 - Gaining more trust.

-- Making a mutual connection to customers and so on.
+- In addition, making a mutual connection to customers and so on.

 Do you know that 71% of customers prefer email marketing and that email marketing is the most popular Organic form of digital marketing?
 92% of internet users have at least one email account!
 That’s a lot of audience to be missing out on!